 At one time, Marie-Antoinette was a hotel built in “colonial style architecture with a high roof and polished wooden staircase”.
 The building dates to the 1800s.
 It became a national monument in 2011 and is home to the Livingstone Gallery, in honour of the late American adventurer, Henry Morton Stanley.
 Stanley stayed there often during the 1870s and named his accommodation Livingstone Cottage, after Dr. David Livingstone, a Scottish missionary presumed lost in Africa.

-Seychelles Internet is slow and dicey, but more later, when possible…
+Seychelles Internet is slow and dicey, but will post more later, when possible…